define-private-public/HTML5-Canvas-Nim/README.md

    - If something doesn't have support accross all major browsers, it's not supported
    - Most experimental things aren't included, unless is has major support (see above)
    - For CanvasImageSource, <video> & Blob are not currently supported
+   - ellipse() is here, but note it's supported in Edge but not IE
  - [x] List of functions/properties to bind (https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D)
  - [ ] some examples/tests
  - [x] GitHub mirror